 |Free, a tip is expected

 The museum is open from Tuesday to Sunday and closed on Mondays and national holidays.
 It opens from 9 AM to 3 PM.
 The best time to visit Jakarta History Museum is on weekends and past noon.
 Since the entire old town area will be full and packed with visitors and street food vendors.

 |09:00 – 15:00 WIB

 In 1707, the Dutch colonials started the construction of Batavia’s Stadhuis, City Hall.
 The three-story building was like a mini version of Amsterdam’s Palais of de Dam.
 It showed off the 17th-century Dutch architectural style, including the cupola on top.
 Three years later, Governor-General Abraham van Riebeeck inaugurated the building.

-It served as a city hall until 1913 as Batavia’s development grew southward.
+It served as a city hall until 1913 when Batavia’s development grew southward.
 Despite its political and administrative reputation, it, however, has witnessed countless horrific events.
-Back then, the City Hall square (now Fatahillah square) was a venue for inhumane massacres and executions.
+Back then, City Hall square (now Fatahillah square) was a venue for inhumane massacres and executions.

 In 1722, an Indonesian-German man Pieter Erberveld had so much grudge and hate towards the Dutch.
 With his loyal Indonesian associates, they plotted a rebellion against the government.
 The authority, unfortunately, found out about this plan and sentenced Erberveld and his 17 friends to death.